Kshitij08/friendsweeper-test/README.md

 You also discovered the key capabilities of Mini Apps and how you can use the [Base Farcaster MiniApp Template](https://github.com/base-developers/base-miniapp-template) to build your own.

 For more details, check out the official Mini App documentation [here](https://miniapps.farcaster.xyz/).

+## NFT Minting Integration

+This template now includes NFT minting functionality that allows players to mint their Friendsweeper game board images as NFTs on the Base network.

+### Features
+- **Game Board NFTs**: Mint your completed game boards as unique NFTs
+- **Rich Metadata**: Each NFT includes game result, solving time, follower count, and more
+- **Cloudflare R2 Storage**: Board images and metadata are stored in your Cloudflare R2 bucket
+- **Base Network**: Minted on Base Sepolia (testnet) and Base Mainnet

+### Usage
+1. Complete a Friendsweeper game
+2. Connect your wallet in the game over/win modal
+3. Click "Mint as NFT" to create your NFT
+4. Approve the transaction in your wallet
+5. View your NFT in your wallet or on BaseScan

+For detailed setup instructions, see [NFT_INTEGRATION.md](./NFT_INTEGRATION.md).